Decentralized Learning in Online Queuing Systems: Queuing Model

-We also denote by $\probaset{[K]}$ the set of probability distributions on $[K]$ and by $\Delta$ the \textbf{margin} of the system defined by Notice that the alternative system where $\tilde{\lambda}_i= \lambda_i+\Delta$ and $\tilde{\mu}_k=\mu_k$ has a slack $1$.
+Notice that the alternative system where $\tilde{\lambda}_i= \lambda_i+\Delta$ and $\tilde{\mu}_k=\mu_k$ has a slack $1$.
 In that sense, $\Delta$ is the largest \textit{margin} between service and arrival rates that all queues can individually get in the system.
 Note that if $\eta>1$, then $\Delta>0$.
 We now recall existing results for this problem, summarized in \cref{fig:frise} below.

 \begin{theorem}[\citealt{marshall1979inequalities}] For any instance, there exists a strongly stable centralized policy if and only if $\eta>1$. \end{theorem}

 \begin{theorem}[\citealt{gaitonde2020stability}, informal] If $\eta>2$, queues following appropriate no regret strategies are strongly stable. \\ For each $N>0$, there exists a system and a dynamic s.t. $\eta>2-o(1/N)$, all queues follow appropriate no-regret strategies, but they are not strongly stable. \end{theorem} In the above theorem, an \textit{appropriate no regret strategy} is a strategy such that there exists a partitioning of the time into successive windows, for which the incurred regret is $\smallo{w}$ with high probability on any window of length $w$.
 This for example includes the EXP3.P.1 algorithm \citep{auer2002nonstochastic} where the $k$-th window has length $2^k$.